-- Component damage not covered by the vehicle warranty.
+- Component damage which is not covered by the vehicle warranty.

 - Longer engine cranking periods.

-- · Increased emission levels.
+- Increased emission levels.

-- Reduced engine performance.
+- · Reduced engine performance.

 - Reduced fuel economy.

 - Degraded brake performance.

 We recommend Motorcraft® motor oil for your vehicle.
-If Motorcraft® oil is not available, use motor oils of the recommended viscosity grade that meet API SN PLUS requirements and display the API Certification Mark for gasoline engines.
+If Motorcraft® oil is not available, use motor oils of the recommended viscosity grade that meet API SN requirements and display the API Certification Mark for gasoline engines.
+Do not use oil labeled with API SN service category unless the label also displays the API certification mark.